- Current Location

 For a little local cuisine, don’t forget the Indianola Pecan House.
 Set right on Highway 82, the Original Indianola Pecan House is a Mississippi-owned icon known for one thing: pecans.

 Stop by the Indianola Pecan House for some Pecan Fruitcake, Southern Pecan Pie, and some Pecan Praline Cookies.
-Check out some unqiue pecans flavors as well, including Southern Trash, Jack Daniel's, and even sugar-free.
+Check out some unique pecans flavors as well, including Southern Trash, Jack Daniel's, and even sugar-free.

 Found right on the Mississippi Delta, Leroy Percy State Park is located roughly 35 miles southwest of Indianola.
 Visitors may boat and fish on Alligator Lake, or try hiking on the Black Bayou Trail and Alligator Lake Trail.